A Generalized Analytical Framework for the Nonlinear Best-Worst Method: A Generalized Analytical Framework for the Nonlinear BWM

-In this section, we propose a generalized analytical framework that is compatible with any scale and any number of DMs.
-We derive a formula for CI and an analytical expression for CR.
-Furthermore, we modify the original optimization model to ensure equal weights for criteria with identical preferences when multiple best/worst criteria are present.
+In this section, we propose an analytical approach compatible with any scale and any number of DMs.
+We also modify the original optimization model to ensure equal weights for all best and worst criteria in cases where multiple best or worst criteria are present.
+Furthermore, we derive formulas for CI and CR.